AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Major version update for [Adobe Journey Optimizer](../adobe-journey-optimizer/index.md) for Adobe Experience Platform Mobile SDKs on Android compatible with Mobile Core 2.0.0.
 This library is already available as an [open source project on GitHub](https://github.com/adobe/aepsdk-messaging-android).
 * Adds support for Adobe Journey Optimizer powered in-app messages.

+### Android Places 2.0.0

+* Major version update for [Adobe Experience Platform Location Service](../places/index.md) for Adobe Experience Platform Mobile SDKs on Android compatible with Mobile Core 2.0.0.
+This library is already available as an [open source project on GitHub](https://github.com/adobe/aepsdk-places-android).

 ## February 2, 2023

 ### Android Optimize 2.0.0